-Call the Police, But Stay On-Scene
+Call the Police and Stay On-Scene

-Consult an Experienced Attorney
+Consult an Experienced Car Accident Attorney

 If the police do apprehend the person who hit you, you can seek legal action against them.
 They will get felony charges for fleeing the accident scene, and you can file a civil suit against them to help cover any medical expenses, lost wages, property damage, and other costs related to your accident that were not covered by your insurance.

 If you decide to go this route, consult an Amarillo car accident attorney who has experience with hit-and-run cases.
 An attorney will be able to walk you through the legal process, making sure you’re well represented along the way.
 Your attorney will also be able to determine how strong a case you have and answer any questions that may arise throughout the legal process.

 The team at the Hernandez Law Group, P.C. has years of experience working with hit-and-run accident victims in Amarillo, TX.
 Juan Hernandez himself is also part of the 2% of attorneys who are board-certified in personal injury law, so you can rest assured that you’re in good hands.
 Contact us today for more information on our services or to schedule a consultation!